Niagara Falls in the Winter

 Leaving the Dufferin Island area, head to other areas around Niagara Falls to check out the lights.
 The Lundays Landing portion was a huge disappointment (during our visit), as there were very few holiday displays/lights.

-There are many light displays on the Niagara Parkway.
-Some of our most favorite things were the interactive displays!
-The “Impulse” was a series of seesaws that the lights and sounds are affected by motion.
-The “Passage” exhibit is composed of illuminated circles that change color and sound when you walk through them.
+The “Impulse” was a series of seesaws in which motion affects the lights and sounds.
+The “Passage” exhibit comprised illuminated circles that change color and sound when you walk through them.

 Option 1: Niagara Falls Area